About the FORUM

 Best use of technology including AI

-Have you harnessed cutting-edge technology like AI to enhance your IR efforts?
+Have you harnessed technology such as AI to enhance your IR efforts?

 Rising star